How to Optimize Your Google Ad Grant Account in 6 Steps

 2. Optimize your website and landing pages.

-4. Strategically choose the best keywords to bid on.
+4. Choose strategic keywords to bid on.

 By following these steps, you’ll be in great shape to use your grant to acquire new donors, promote matching gifts, and spread awareness of your nonprofit’s work.
 Let’s get started!